 There are various diving agencies that offer diver education programs.
 There might be some minor differences, but they all teach the same standards and principles.

 - PADI (Professional Association of Diving Instructors).
 With the agencies banner slogan “The Way the World Learns to Dive”, PADI is the largest diving agency offering certification courses from Open Water, Advanced Open Water, Rescue Diver, Divemaster, Master Scuba Diver and Dive Instructor.
 PADI also offers specialty courses on night diving, photography, Medic First Aid and many more.
 PADI supports environmental and conservation programs with Project A.W.A.R.E.
 (Aquatic Wildlife Awareness Responsibility and Education) as their banner program.

-- CMAS (Confederation Mondiale des Activites Subaquatiques) or simply called as the World Underwater Federation.
+- CMAS (Confederation Mondiale des Activities Subaquatiques) or simply called as the World Underwater Federation.
 This organization is duly recognized by the Olympic Committee and is one of the oldest dive training systems.
-CMAS also promotes other diving skills as a sport like monofin swimming.
-CMAS diver certification system is the same with other agencies, but uses stars to determine certification levels.
-One star means Open Water, two stars is a mix of Advanced and Rescue, and three stars for Dive master.
+CMAS also promotes other diving skills as a sport like a monofin swimming.
+CMAS diver certification system is the same as other agencies but uses stars to determine certification levels.
+One star means Open Water, two stars is a mix of Advanced and Rescue, and three stars for Divemaster.
 These stars are colored red.
 Blue stars represent different instructor levels.
 Learn more about CMAS at cmas.org

 - SSI (Scuba Schools International).
 This began from a group of divers who wanted everyone to learn scuba diving.
 Their diver certification program is similar to PADI, but it is often a cheaper alternative.
 But the quality of training does not follow the price, keeping the same top standard.
 Learn more about SSI at divessi.com

 You already know the start-up facts, so what else needs to be done?
 GO DIVING.